mrtabaa/obsidian-class/Programming/project/Docker/3- Setup.md

 FROM node:20 AS build
 WORKDIR /app
 COPY . .
-RUN npm install && npm run build:ssr
+RUN npm install && npm run build:prerender

 FROM node:20 AS runtime
 WORKDIR /app